Ethiopia: The Island of Africa

 - Lalibela’s UNESCO-listed rock churches and Gheralta’s little-known cave-carved sanctuaries

-- Safari in the Bale Mountains, watching for the endangered Ethiopian wolf
+- Safari in Ethiopia’s Bale Mountains, watching for the endangered Ethiopian wolf

 - Add time in Harar or the Danakil Depression

-This newly updated journey takes us far and wide, north to south, in a madly interesting, scenically booming country.
-We explore its immense history, spanning religions as diverse as Islam, Christianity, and Judaism, and discover its stunning landscapes and rare wildlife.
-Wandering far off the beaten path, we're privy to cultural and natural wonders that few travelers see.
-Between the unusual wildlife, cave-carved churches, 80-plus ethnic groups, and soaring mountains with larger-than-life flora, it's hard to say what is most surprising about Ethiopia.
+This Ethiopian safari journey and cultural adventure takes you far and wide, north to south, in a madly interesting, scenically booming country.
+Explore its immense history, spanning religions as diverse as Islam, Christianity, and Judaism, and discover its stunning landscapes and rare wildlife.
+Wandering far off the beaten path, you’re privy to cultural and natural wonders that few travelers see.
+Between the unusual wildlife, cave-carved churches, 80-plus ethnic groups, and soaring mountains with larger-than-life flora, it’s hard to say what is most surprising about Ethiopia.
 We invite you to decide for yourself.